Home » PowerShell » PowerShell – Get AD Group Members and list of Users

 PowerShell Get AD Group Members

-To get a list of users from the AD group and get groups from the AD group, run the below command
+Using PowerShell, you can easily get a list of users from the AD group, and get groups from the AD group along with its subgroup memberships.

 Get-ADGroupMember -Identity "Shell_Sales" | Select-Object Name | Sort-Object Name

-In the above PowerShell script, the Get-AdGroupMember cmdlet uses the Identity parameter to specify the adgroup name to get ad group members and users from the "Shell_Sales" ad group and passes the output to the Select-Object command.
+In the above PowerShell script, the Get-AdGroupMember cmdlet uses the `Identity` parameter to specify the adgroup name, in this case, “Shell_Sales” to get ad group members.
+It then pipes the output to the Select-Object command.

-The output of the above PowerShell script to list group members from the active directory as below
+Below is the output of the PowerShell script, displaying the list of group members from the Active Directory.

 Name